Ordnance Survey 50K Map Symbols

 News about changes

-We have noticed several changes or additions to symbols used on OS 1:50,000 scale maps.
-The changes are implemented progressively, probably first on the on-line Get-a-map, and in geographic areas that require revision.
-Here are some that we know about (in July 2008):- In the Tourist Information section, there is now a symbol for World Heritage sites.
-For an example see TQ1877 : Water lily house, Kew Gardens in Kew Gardens, click on the displayed map to get the current Get-a-map.
+- In the Tourist Information section, there is now a symbol for World Heritage sites.
+For an example see TQ1877 : Water lily house, Kew Gardens in Kew Gardens, click on the displayed map to get the current map.
 The symbol appears on both the 1:25,000 and 1:50,000 scale maps.

 - Caravan site with campsite has a single new symbol where there used to be two symbols; this is in Tourist information, for example SW8671 : Old MacDonald's Farm and Caravan Site, near Porthcothan.

 - In the Other Public Access section the symbols for cycle routes are being changed.
 The previous scheme was that National/Regional Cycle Network had solid green circles, with green dashes for a surfaced cycle route.
 The new scheme is that on-road cycle routes have solid green circles, traffic-free cycle routes have empty green circles.
-For an example see SO1662 : Dolau - New Radnor Road, click on the displayed map to get the current Get-a-map, click the circle to the left of the + sign to see the 1:50,000 map.
+For an example see SO1662 : Dolau - New Radnor Road, click on the displayed map to get the current online map, click the circle to the left of the + sign to see the 1:50,000 map.

 - Spot height in brackets.
 In the Heights and Rock features section, there is a note under the spot height definition on paper maps saying: "Where two heights are shown, the first height is to the base of the triangulation pillar and the second (in brackets) to the highest natural point of the hill."
-An example is at NR818682 on the 1:50,000 Get-a-map (not shown on the map on the Geograph site).
+An example is at NR818682 on the 1:50,000 map (not shown on the map on the Geograph site).

 - CG - Cattle Grid not Coast Guard.
 In the Abbreviations section, because coastguard is replaced by Coastwatch or Look out station, CG will in future be used for any new cattle grids - but there may not be any examples of this on the maps yet.